 PROOF.
 The lemma can be verified manually by inspecting the relevant regions for the boundary edges.
 Since the number of boundary edges is very large, we have implemented a computer program which computes the β -skeleton.
-The source code can be found in the technical report [Mulzer and Rote 2007, Appendix B.3]. \square
+The source code can be found in Appendix B.3. \Box